Skip to content

 Rajat Rekha: It falls under a single flowered type with a silvery-white streak along the middle of the leaf blade.
 You can get 0.089% oil concentration in this flower.

 Swarna Rekha: It comes as the double-flowered type with golden yellow streaks along the margins of the leaf.
-Additionally, you can expect concentrate content up to 0.062%.Shringar
+Additionally, you can expect to concentrate content up to 0.062%.Shringar

 Shringar: This variety comes as a cross between ‘Single x Double’.
 It bears a single type of flower on sturdy spikes.
 It is resistant to Meloidogyne incognita nematode.
 Loose flowers are ideal for making the garland.
 On the other hand, you can use spikes as cut flowers.
 Both the farmers and perfumery industries prefer this variety.